klesteb/XAS-Csharp/Application/README.md

 the common command line options you can toggle tracing or debugging and specify a alternative configuration to use.
 All of which makes interacting with services somewhat less annoying.

+## **Be a good command line citzen**

+A good command line citzen show do the following:

+    * Accept input on stdin
+	* Write output to stdout
+	* Write error messages to stderr
+	* Return a meaningful exit code

+A command or shell will do the following:

+    * Accept input from stdin
+	* You can write to stdout
+	* Console logging goes to stderr
+	* By default, it will return 0 for success and 1 for failure

+A service has no concept of stdin, stdout or stderr, even thou the .NET runtime does a good job of faking that.